mcb-job-tests/Front-End-JS-Developer-Test/README.md

 # FrontEndInterview
 Screening test for javascript developers.
 The idea of this task is to make the tests pass.
-You should take the code used here, clone it locally, and submit your solutions in a private link to us.
+You should take the code used here, clone it locally, and submit your solutions in a link to us.

-Timebox yourself to each task, some are more difficult than others.
-We don't expect you to solve every problem.
-The main test is discussing how you got on afterwards.

 ## Setup